 Focus Areas - Project Name Project Cost Proposed FFY 2014 UPWP Budget Project Description FFY 2014 UPWP Staff Evaluation Link Land Use and Transportation Work with Limited Financial Resources Use a Management and Operations Approach Protect Air Quality and Environment Preserve and Maintain the Transportation System Increase Transit and Healthy-Transportation Mode Share Encourage Sustainable Communities and Livability Advance Mobility, Access, and Congestion Reduction Improve System Reliability Increase Transportation Safety and Security Support Economic Vitality Consider Transportation Equity and Accessibility Support MetroFuture Goals Support Goals of PMT, youMove/weMove, GreenDOT, and MA Mode Shift Enhance Technical Capacity, Knowledge, and Insights Support Performance- Based Planning Comments • ооммото RIZED TR ANSPOR TATION PR ROJECTS Bicycle/ Pedestrian Level of Service Analysis \$30,000 50 In this proposed study, CTPS staff would develop bicyclepotentian level-of-service criteria that are cateriorizable to the Boston region, using already-available data tor by acquiring additional data.
 This study would create an interactive tool available on the Boston Region.
 MPO website that could analyze the bicyclepotentian facilities in the region based on the criteria.
 The interactive tool could also provide uses, including Boston region, using a staff or the criteria.
 The interactive tool could also provide uses, including Boston region, and the region based on the criteria.
 The interactive tool could also provide uses, including Boston region, and the tool could include the number of travel lense.
 It he number of cuts be releved-forwing, or of pedestrina gradits, or other tame.
 Possible measures derived from data could include the number of travel lense.
-The users of this information boyce fault, for comparis, or of pedestrina gradits, or chief travel.
-South the number of the could pedestrina progradits, content from having a standardized rating of the quality of a specific bicycle fault).
-For example, this information heaps transportation planees and pedestrian programs and projects, including the programs and programs.
-The users of to push the program facilities as an integral component of the region's transportation network.
-Medium ~ ~ ~ ~ ~ ~ ~ This proposed project may potentially be coordinated with the MPO Congestion Management Process or bicycle and pedestrian programs or MassDOT statewide bicycle and pedestrian plan development.
+The users of this information boyce failt, for cate study, and the provide study includes the number of the study of the study and the study of t Medium ~ ~ ~ ~ ~ ~ ~ This proposed project may potentially be coordinated with the MPO Congestion Management Process or bicycle and pedestrian programs or MassDOT statewide bicycle and pedestrian plan development.
 Bicycle and Pedestrian Crash Analysis \$42,500 \$0 This proposed study would analyze the key causes of bicycle and pedestrian crashes in the Boston region using crash data to improve recommendations for reducing crash incidence.
 Low ~ ~ ~ ~ ~ ~ This proposed project may potentially be coordinated with MPO bicycle and pedestrian programs or MassBOT statewide bicycle and pedestrian plan development.